Instructors can request access to the Faculty Answers and Rationales. Email Customer Success (email@example.com) for more information.

 Ambulatory care pharmacists are able to interact with patients at their post-discharge follow-up appointments that should occur within 1 to 2 weeks based on patient medical complexity.
 It is important for patients to attend these clinic appointments as this is often where adverse events can be mitigated and ultimately prevent unplanned emergency department visits or hospitalizations.
 At the clinic, pharmacists may be involved in the following transitions of care activities: post-discharge phone calls or communication, review of discharge information, medication reconciliation, follow-up on pending labs or diagnostic tests, optimization of medication therapy, providing patient education, and addressing patient-specific needs or barriers to care.

 Medication reconciliation should occur at every transition of care for a patient.
-At the clinic setting, it can be helpful to have patients bring in their medication bottles, their medication list, and conduct a patient interview on what the patient is taking and how they are taking it.
-It is important to have this best-possible medication ...
+At the clinic setting, it can be helpful to have patients bring in their medication bottles, their medication list, and conduct a ...